 India League and the India Club.

-The India league was an organisation based in Britain with the objective of achieving full independence for India.
+The India League was an organisation based in Britain with the objective of achieving full independence for India.
 The driving force behind the India league was lawyer, V. K Krishna Menon.

-Their aim was to raise the awareness of the injustices of British colonial rule in India and to strive for Indian Independence.
+Their aim was to raise awareness of the injustices of British colonial rule in India and to strive for Indian Independence.
 Menon took a senior role in 1928 and enabled the spread of the organisations to other cities in England.
-They lobbied MPs; produced articles, leaflets.
+They lobbied MPs; produced articles, and leaflets.

 Who is Krishna Menon

 Krishna Menon (one of the most controversial, enigmatic power figures of India) was a diplomat, politician, and nationalist.
-He did a record-breaking 8-hour speech in 1957 to the U.N and is referred to as a “hero of Kashmir”.
+He did a record-breaking 8-hour speech in 1957 to the U.N. and is referred to as a “hero of Kashmir”.
 He worked as a literature editor he had some influence with Sir Allen Lane to set up Penguin Books.
-Menon did time working up through the ranks by Joining the Labour party starting as a councilor for the Ward of St Pancras, ironically the location of where Penguin books were born.
-In 2007 MI5 files where released which highlighted Menon being under surveillance since 1929!
+Menon did time working up through the ranks by Joining the Labour Party starting as a councilor for the Ward of St Pancras, ironically the location where Penguin books were born.
+In 2007 MI5 files were released which highlighted Menon being under surveillance since 1929!
 Speculation he didn’t trust the British, or was it vice versa?
 He was a political force that perhaps anyone in that role with a calibre of talents/connections could entail.
 This raised concerns that built to potential charges that were then dropped.

-Who is lady Mountbatten:
+Who is Lady Mountbatten:

 Lady Mountbatten of Burma, the name was actually Edwina Cynthia Annette Ashley.
-She was born on the 28 of November 1900 in Hampshire, England and died on the 21 of February 1960 aged 59.
+She was born on the 28 of November 1900 in Hampshire, England, and died on the 21 of February 1960 aged 59.
 Edwina was married to Louise Mountbatten and had 2 children.
 Ans was one founder of the India club.

 Who was Jawaharlal Nehru?

 Jawaharlal Nehru was born on 14 November 1889 in Allahabad in British India.
 His father, Motilal Nehru who belonged to the Kashmiri Pandit community, served twice as President of the Indian National Congress during the Independence Struggle.
-Jawaharlal Nehru was an Indian independence activist, and technically the first Prime Minister of India and a central figure in Indian politics before and after independence, as an independent nation.
-Nehru was one of India’s Longest-serving PM’s till his death in 1964.
-He has been described by the Amar Chitra Katha as the architect of India.
+Jawaharlal Nehru was an Indian independence activist, technically the first Prime Minister of India, and a central figure in Indian politics before and after independence, as an independent nation.
+Nehru was one of India’s Longest-serving PMs till his death in 1964.
+He has been described by Amar Chitra Katha as the architect of India.
 Another first was Nehru’s daughter who became India’s first female Prime minister in 1966 Indira Gandhi.

 Bust of Jawaharlal Nehru

-Plans to remove the India Clubs iconic location
+Plans to remove the India Clubs’ iconic location

 National Trust